RyogaLi/ryogali.github.io/_posts/2018-08-15-Monte-Carlo.md

 ---
 layout: post
-title:  "What I Talk About When I Talk About Monte-Carlo simulation"
+title:  "What I Talk About When I Talk About Monte-Carlo Simulation"
-tags: [Coding, Bioinformatics, Algorithms]
+tags: [Coding, Bioinformatics, Algorithms, Statistics]
 ---

 >Monte Carlo simulation performs risk analysis by building models of possible results by